 4. Use Vuex for state management

 Modern web apps manage and update large data sets.
 An approach which used a lot is to store and manage all the data inside the component.
 There is nothing wrong with that approach when state sharing across components is not needed.
 But large applications can often grow in complexity, due to multiple pieces of state scattered across many components and the interactions between them.
-To solve this problem, Vue offers Vuex: our own Elm-inspired state management library.
+To solve this problem, Vue offers Vuex: their own Elm-inspired state management library.

 Vuex shines in scenarios when we are required to use multiple components that all want to share the same state.
 Instead of living in the hell of passing all the data through